lacojim/FreeFactoryQT/README.md

 - 🪟 Add to Factory Tools an option to create a Factory from a FFMpeg Linux command line.
 - 🪟 Create voice-overs using Piper from a text file.
 This would use a calibration script (text, not code) for each voice model in order to get a proper length estimate.
 - 🪟 **In Progress:** Add Internal Factories.
 This would be for creating video countdowns, tone and bars, etc either for streaming or writing as a file.
 - 🪟 **In Progress:** Add a new commandline tool called *ffcmd*.
 This will run factories using *ffcmd -factory /factorypath/name*.
-This will allow scripting or cron jobs for executing a factory job, which is really the point of this ;).
+This will allow scripting or cron jobs for executing a factory job.
+You can even add to your Linux Menu Actions potentially, which is really the point of this ;).
 No UI needed once the factory exists.
 - 🪟 Port FreeFactoryQT to Windows.
 (Is this really necessary now with WSL?)

 ---